 Compliance: The Liquid Collective protocol requires KYC/KYB/AML for users and operators, which aims to facilitate compliance and mitigate the risk of sanctions screening.
 This is important for institutions who have strict regulatory requirements and need to comply with due diligence standards to protect themselves from reputational harm and business disruptions.

 Validators: The Liquid Collective protocol is connected with an enterprise-grade validator set, and Ethereum network rewards are generated by a distributed set of security-focused infrastructure providers.
-Stake on the protocol is distributed in a round-robin manner amongst a distributed group of node operators that employ multi-cloud, multi-region, and multi-client infrastructure.
+Stake on the protocol is distributed in a round-robin manner amongst a distributed group of node operators that employ multi-cloud, multi-region and multi-client infrastructure.

 The Liquid Collective protocol is open source and governed by a broad and dispersed community of leading web3 teams via the Liquid Collective protocol's governance framework.
 Liquid Collective's protocol governance may evolve over time as the community submits and votes to accept governance proposals.